LankeyBoard/RulesGraph/generalRules.md

 slug: COMBAT

 ruleType: RULE\
 Each round of combat is split into 3 parts, 1st, Environmental effects, 2nd, Players take their turn, 3rd, Enemies take their turn.
 During the player's turn, each player makes one Action and can move up to their speed.
-During the enemies turn enemies with Actions can take one Action and move.
-Enemies with only counters can only move unless they are not engaged, in which case they can use a counter as an action.\
+During the enemies turn enemies with Actions can take one Action and move.\
 Each round of combat represents 30 seconds of in game time.

 ## Exchanges